 OUR MISSION: We create a friendly, caring and inclusive environment for our community to connect with each other, learn new things and find help when they need it.

-What is a Community House?
+What is a Neighbourhood House?

 - Development and implementation of a strategic plan- reviewed and reported annually